dwightdoran/dwightdoran/README.md

-# I'm Dwight...husband, father, developer and problem solver
+# I'm Dwight...husband, father, engineer and problem solver

 I am a Software Engineer who...
 - is an experienced problem solver